 The pothole at the end of the street that could house a giant pike is as valuable as a fleet of Mercedes sparkling in the lot.

 For the solution to be found the question must present.

 The discarded ring pull is equal to the beer.

 The refugee fleeing from war, is equal to the star hiding from the tabloid hack.

 The spanner collector’s unending monologue is as useful to the writer as a professor’s lecture on Kafka, though more tiring.

 I heard of a woman who paints chillies over and over again, her house is filled with these canvases.
 There is a man who thinks his car is more important than his wife, though, when queried, is quick to deny it.
-Some people like jam, others like Marmite, still others eschew all pleasures in their personal quests for salvation.
+Some people like jam, others like Marmite, still others eschew all pleasures in their personal quests for redemption.